nsaishiva18/devops-cloud-interview-guide/03-linux/06-ssh-stopped-working.md

 - `/etc/ssh/sshd_config` edited incorrectly

 > Summary:
+> Check if user is trying to access with right ip address or hostname
+> Check if pem file permissions are too open like 700 or 777
+> Check if firewall is disabled.
 > Identify error → check network reachability → inspect key/user mismatch → use EC2 Connect if possible → rescue via EBS if needed.

 ---